 5.2.1 Description

 Signaling storm refers to the situation where a large number of signaling messages suddenly surge in the mobile communication network, resulting in the network processing capacity overload, thus affecting the network performance and stability.
 Signaling storm may be caused because of big event happened that too many users request service at the same time, or by network failure, configuration error or malicious attacks.
 During this period, users will repeatedly try to establish the connection until reconnected, thus generating a large number of signaling messages surge suddenly, causing signaling storm.
+By using NDT to model (either simulation or emulation) various network scenarios such as network failure or surge of requests, the network operator can determine whether the current network can defend against if signaling storm happened. a possible future signaling storm.

-To prevent potential signaling storm risks, the operator needs to effectively control the flow of each signaling control node on the network to avoid nodes working improperly caused by signaling storm.
-For example, as depicted in figure 1, AMF, SMF, and UDM in the 5G NDT might be all potential signaling storm impact points when network signaling storm happens. the signaling storm scenarios need to perform simulation and evaluation using NDT to find the optimal flow control parameters of each signaling impact point to avoid serious damage to the 5G network when it is affected by signaling storm.
+Also, if an actual signalling stormIf a signaling storm still occurs on the network (e.g., by checking network performance data), to prevent potential impacts caused by signaling storm, the operator needs to effectively control the flow of each signaling control node on the network to avoid nodes working improperly caused by signaling storm.
+For example, as depicted in figure 1, AMF, SMF, and UDM in the 5G network might be all potential signaling storm impact points when network signaling storm happens.
+The NDT can be used to model the network behaviors and help find the optimal flow control parameters of each signaling impact point to avoid serious damage to the 5G network when it is affected by signaling storm.

-By simulating various network scenarios such as network failure or large amount of user subscribes at the same time the network operator can determine whether the current network can defend against if signaling storm happened.

 5.2.2 Potential requirements

-REQ-SIMULATION_NDT-01: NDT should have the capability to simulate the behaviour of signaling storm.
+REQ-SIMULATION_NDT-01: NDT should have the capability to model (either using emulation method or simulation method) the behaviour of signaling storm.

-REQ-SIMULATION_NDT-02: NDT should have a capability enabling the MnS consumer to configure the network scenario to be modelled for a signaling storm
+REQ-SIMULATION_NDT-02: NDT should have a capability enabling the MnS consumer to define a network configuration to be modelled for checking the network response to a signaling storm.

 REQ-SIMULATION_NDT-03: NDT should have the capability to report the results for signaling storm analysis.

-REQ-SIMULATION_NDT-04: NDT should have a capability enabling the MnS consumer to configure the parameters of the NDT instance of the objects to be modelled for a signaling storm

 5.2.3 Potential solutions

-5.2.3.1 solution 1
+5.2.3.1 solution 1: NDT for signaling storm simulation and solution validation

 This solution addresses the following issues of use case 2.
-Signaling storm simulation should be made by using NDT.
-The NDT utilizes network related information on signaling storms from the MnS producer to generate a report of simulation and validation results for defending against signaling storms with the following approach:
+When a signaling storm occurs on the network (e.g. identified by MDA, see MDA type for 5GC control plane congestion analysis), NDT is used to evaluate whether the suggested solution can resolve the signaling storm issue.
+The NDT utilizes network related information on signaling storms from the MnS producer to generate a report of simulation and validation resultswith the following approach:

 Figure 5.2.3: NDT for signaling storm simulation and validation

-Editor’s Note: Figure will be provided later.

-The MnS consumer sends a request to NDT as the MnS provider for signaling storm simulation, including the simulated network objects(e.g., network functions, S-NSSAI, etc) and optional optimization actions(e.g. setting the maximum rate of traffic received at a network node, flow control rules).
+The MnS consumer sends a request to NDT as the MnS provider for signaling storm simulation, including the simulated network objects(e.g., network functions, S-NSSAI, etc) and optional network optimization actions to resolve the issue caused by signaling storm (e.g. setting the maximum rate of traffic received at a network node, flow control rules).

 The NDT as the MnS provider provides a response to MnS consumer indicating the status of the request based on a feasibility check (success or failure).

-The NDT as the MnS consumer synchronizes the network related information from MnS providers for network simulation and validation.
+The NDT as the MnS consumer synchronizes the network objects related information from MnS providers for network simulation and validation.
 The network related information may include network capability related information, network slicing information regarding the resource aspects and/or other relevant data (e.g., the number of current subscribers,traffic collected in recent and historical periods) for simulation and validation of the behaviour of signaling storm.

-The NDT executes the network simulation and validation for signaling storm, and generates the report.
+The NDT executes the network simulation and validation for signaling storm and generates the report.